You can attend an on-campus audition or submit a recorded audition.

 Book a hotel in Montreal:

-Special accommodations have been arranged with fourteen downtown hotels.
+Special accommodations have been arranged with several downtown hotels.
 All hotels are within walking distance of the Schulich School of Music.

 Special room prices are available to the McGill University community: staff, students, visitors, etc.